Alma-Sanchez/Node-Project-Boilerplate/README.md

 # Node-Project-Boilerplate
-Starter files to get a simple node project going faster without having to set up from scratch.
+Starter files to get a simple node project up and running without having to set everything up.

 ## Installation
 Note: The Git Bash terminal is great if you're using Windows <br />